jaywcjlove/hotkeys-js/README.md

 ## Browser Support

-Mousetrap has been tested and should work in.
+Hotkeys.js has been tested and should work in.

 ```shell
 Internet Explorer 6+